ecopque/ecommerce_project/README.md

 - Link: https://linktr.ee/edsoncopque
 - GitHub: [ecopque](https://github.com/ecopque)

 Thank you for checking out this project!
-Stay tuned for daily updates as the Ecommerce Project evolves.
+Stay tuned for daily updates as the E-commerce Project evolves.